 Simply labeled “Weider Fat Burners”, this is a highly understated and low tech product.
 No fancy ingredients or long, scientific-sounding names on this label — just a couple of old standbys, and a sprinkling of a few others for added effect.

-On the other hand, a bottle contains enough servings to last for 2 and half months (unbelievable!), and it retails for cheap — just under $20 at BodyBuilding.com.
+On the other hand, a bottle contains enough servings to last for 2 and half months (unbelievable!), and it retails for cheap — just a bit over $25 at BodyBuilding.com.
 So, what you lose in a fairly basic, run-of-the-mill formula, you make up for in sheer quantity.
 Whether or not the trade off is worth it is a decision only you can make.

 So what’s in the Weider fat burners?